khalilo91/MH-HTML-and-CSS/README.md

-# My Portfolio Website

-Welcome to my portfolio!
-This site showcases the projects I've completed in the HTML and CSS course.
+ This showcases the projects I've completed in the HTML and CSS course.

 ## Projects Completed